 Food and Cooking

 #7.
-Bread – Lightweight and carb dense, which you’ll need if you are being very active.
-Certain kinds of dense, harder breads are easier to pack and last longer than your typical Wonderbread out of the bag.
+Hard-Tack– Lightweight and carb dense, which you’ll need if you are being very active.
+Very long shelf-life.

 #8.
 Jerky – In bar or traditional form.
 Nothing beats animal protein for sustaining energy levels and muscle mass during periods of exertion.
 Choose your favorite, but don’t go overboard: the dry, salty nature of jerky will crank up thirst.